rakkom/tradingview_to_python/README.md

 # Overview for USDT PERP
 If you employ TradingView alerts for both buy and sell orders, setting up Cron is not necessary.
+Just set up webhook_listner.py and smee for this purposes.

 Use buy_and_sell.py or buy_and_sell_with_reduce.py upon your preference.

 ## TradvingView Alert format